cap-js/docs/java/auditlog.md

 ### Default Handler

 By default, the CAP Java SDK provides an AuditLog handler that writes the AuditLog messages to the application log.
-This default handler is registered on all AuditLog events, but the log entries are not written to the application log, as the corresponding log level is `DEBUG`.
+This default handler is registered on all AuditLog events and writes `DEBUG` log entries.
+However, the application log does not log `DEBUG` entries by default.
 To enable audit logging to the application log, the log level of the default handler needs to be set to `DEBUG` level:

 ::: code-group
 ```yaml [srv/src/main/resources/application.yaml]